Case Study Program

 1) Review of progress of implementation: statistics (growth), training progress, targets accomplished.

-2) Owner’s Discussion and Study: specific isolation of best practices to share with other owners.
+2) Owner’s & Group Study Discussion: specific isolation of best practices to share between other practices,

 Case Study Requirements